SaiNirmalReddy/KUBERNETES-/README.md

 ```
 kops create cluster --name=demok8scluster.k8s.local --state=s3://kops-abhi-storage --zones=us-east-1a --node-count=1 --node-size=t2.micro --master-size=t2.micro  --master-volume-size=8 --node-volume-size=8
 ```

+-> One thing to remember here is we are using domain "k8s.local" but in real time we use "amazon.com", google.com and one additional step you shouls is you configure domain to "route53" .

+-> Use the command - aws route53 create-hosted-zone --name dev.example.com --caller-reference 1

 ### Important: Edit the configuration as there are multiple resources created which won't fall into the free tier.